August 26, 2020

 As healthcare professionals discover more about how COVID-19 affects the respiratory system, scientists suggest the virus could have potential neurological consequences in some patients.

-Baycrest researchers have joined NEUROCOVID19, a national study led by Dr. Simon Graham, Interim Director of Physical Sciences at Sunnybrook Research Institute, to investigate how COVID-19 impacts the brain.
+Baycrest and Sunnybrook researchers have partnered to develop NEUROCOVID19, a national study to investigate how COVID-19 impacts the brain.

 “It is critical that we understand the possible effects of COVID-19 on brain health, both to address immediate needs and to prepare for longer term impacts,” says Dr. Sekuler, Vice President of Research at Baycrest and Sandra Rotman Chair at Baycrest’s Rotman Research Institute (RRI).

-“We know from early case reports in China that about 30 to 40 percent of hospitalized patients had neurological symptoms,” says Dr. Graham, the study’s principal investigator.
+“We know from early case reports in China that about 30 to 40 percent of hospitalized patients had neurological symptoms,” says Dr. Graham, Interim Director of Physical Sciences at Sunnybrook Research Institute.
 “Symptoms included headaches, confusion, and stroke.
 Most common was a loss of smell, which in the absence of any nasal congestion suggests that the virus may affect brain regions that control our sense of smell.
 Chronic neurological problems have also been associated with other types of coronaviruses, such as SARS and MERS (Middle East Respiratory Syndrome).
 Given the numbers of people infected by COVID-19, more detailed brain research is definitely needed.”

 “COVID-19 can have a big impact on the lungs, but at what point are symptoms a reflection of bottom up versus top down processes in the body?
 Breathing occurs when signals are sent from the brain down to the body.
 If some of the COVID symptoms are due to disrupted brain-to-lung signals, then this could be a blind spot in understanding the virus.
 This needs to be explored,” says Dr. Brad MacIntosh, study co-investigator and senior scientist at Sunnybrook Research Institute.
 “Our goal is to investigate this further to assess to what extent COVID-19 may impact the brain.”